 CONCLUSION

-The results of this study confirm and provide clear evidence for the presence of OPA within Libyan sheep flocks as well as a morphological basis for diagnosing this pathologic condition lungs of sheep.
+The results of this study confirm and provide clear evidence for the presence of OPA within Libyan sheep flocks as well as a morphological basis for diagnosing these pathologic condition lungs of sheep.
 However, more specific epidemiological studies are needed to investigate the prevalence of OPA in the whole country and to assess age and breed susceptibility of OPA.
 Further investigations are needed that examine the factors involved and responsible for the development of OPA.
 Additional work is also needed to screen for OPA in sheep during the rest of the year.
 This may help to disclose the complex pathogenesis of this economically important disease, therefore, lead to the establishment of practical control measures in the region as well as indication of the nature and type of prompt control and treatment.

 REFERENCES